atomfinger/toUUID/why_touuid.md

 Let's for a moment appreciate that this test is tiny in scope and had only a single element that should be excluded.
 If this test fails, it is straightforward to identify which piece of data that is wrong.
 Consider how this would look if the list contained 10/20/30/etc students rather than just four.
 Ask yourself which approach makes it easier to identify the source of the error.

-The reason we don't assert on the UUIDs directly in our random UUID test is that they are random.
-It doesn't make sense to assert on random values as they cannot be mapped back to the source (in any meaningful way).
+The reason we don't assert on the UUIDs directly in our random UUID test is that we can't do so in any meaningful way.
+It doesn't make sense to assert on random values as they cannot be mapped back to the source if something goes wrong, so we're forced to match the whole object.
 We know that our implementation of `listStudentsBySchool` filters on a list provided by `StudentDao`, so in this scenario, we only care whether or not the correct object has been excluded.
 What we see with the previous tests is that we are forced to asserting on other values, often whole objects, where one identifier would be enough when dealing with random values; alternatively save the state of these random values.
 Both approaches are unnecessary in this situation.

 The more complex dataset, models and logic are, the more difficult it becomes to identify which exact object that is causing the issue.
 Using .toUUID() can make this process easier and scales better as complexity grows.